Unusual Options Activity Insight: Ceridian HCM Holding | Benzinga

 Unusual Options Activity Insight: Ceridian HCM Holding

-Ceridian HCM Holding (NYSE:CDAY) shares experienced unusual options activity on Friday.
-The stock price moved up to $101.14 following the option alert.
+Shares of Ceridian HCM Holding (NYSE:CDAY) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $107.49.

 - Expiration Date: 2021-08-20